cmu-lib/OSS-2025/_talks/talk1.md

 ---
-name: New Models for Research
+name: New Directions for Research
 speakers:
   - Subha Das
   - Sayeed Choudhury